 Fill out the FAFSA as soon as you can after October 1 each year.
 FAFSA is step #1.

-Planning to attend college?
+Are you planning to attend college?
 The Free Application for Federal Student Aid (FAFSA) is STEP #1.
 Do you want a grant, federal work study opportunity, scholarship, or federal loan?
 They are almost all based on the FAFSA.
-It's an IMPORTANT application!
+It’s an IMPORTANT application.
 Ready?
 Explore.

-Don't forget!
+Don’t forget.
 When you fill out the FAFSA, remember to declare UCC as your college.
 Use school code 003222.
-Want to work at UCC while you study here?
+Would you like to work and study at UCC?
 If you are here for classes, why not earn expense money here too, right?
-Be sure to mark that you are interested in "Federal Work Study".
+Be sure to mark that you are interested in “Federal Work Study”.
 This does not guarantee employment but it makes you more eligible.

 Federal Work Study

 Federal Work Study (FWS) is a federal financial aid program that provides students the opportunity to work a part-time job on or off campus and earn a paycheck to decrease student loan debt.
 In order to be eligible, students MUST apply for financial aid, demonstrate financial need, and be enrolled at least half time.
-It's also important to know that you must fill out the FAFSA and answer "Yes" to the question that asks if you are interested in Federal Work Study.
+It’s also important to know that you must fill out the FAFSA and answer “Yes” to the question that asks if you are interested in Federal Work Study.
 Explore studentaid.gov and let UCC know you are interested in Federal Work Study.

-IMPORTANT: UCC also helps students find jobs that can provide income to help lower your college debt or pay for living expenses.
+IMPORTANT: UCC also helps students find local and on-campus jobs that can provide income to help lower your college debt or pay for living expenses.
 Interested?
 Visit student job placement and student employment at UCC.

 Oregon Promise Grant

 Available to apply for high school graduates or GED® test graduates.